jackkatene/score-counter/README.md

 # score-counter
-A score counter using JS, HTML and CSS.
-This project utilises Bootstrap for design purposes
+This score counter is built with JavaScript, HTML, and CSS, and uses Bootstrap for its design.